cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

 - `install`: Takes a `$pwd/$our-chart/values.yaml` and the chart contained in `$pwd/$our-chart/chart/` and installs the Helm Chart at hand.

-- `wait`: Will wait until deployment of the chart is up and running.
+- `wait`: Waits until deployment of the chart is up and ready.

 - `upgrade`: Takes a `$pwd/values.yaml` and a chart contained in `$pwd/$our-chart/chart/` and upgrades the Helm Chart at hand.
 The upgrade must